singh-man/books/crackingTheCoding/17_hard.md

 There's another observation, though, that we can make: We should never skip three consecutive appointments.
 That is, we might skip r₁ and r₂ if we wanted to take r₀ and r₃.
 But we would never skip r₁, r₂, and r₃.
 This would be suboptimal since we could always improve our set by grabbing that middle element.

 This means that if we take r₀, we know we'll definitely skip r₁ and definitely take either r₂ or r₃.
-This substan­tially limits the options we need to evaluate and opens the door to an iterative solution.
+This substantially limits the options we need to evaluate and opens the door to an iterative solution.

 Let's think about  our recursive + memoization solution and try to reverse the logic; that is, let's try to approach it iteratively.